leobordo/ProgPA/README.md

    ```
 Alternatively, you can use Docker Desktop, which is more user-friendly.

+Ensure you have all the necessary .env files to install the software.

 After Docker is running, navigate to the directory where you cloned the repository using your terminal and run:
   ```bash
 docker compose up
    ```

 If you followed these steps correctly, the app is now installed and ready to use.

+---

+### Backend Architecture

+The architecture in which the backend is developed is fundamentally based on the four Docker containers previously cited.
+The main one is the container with the Express framework, which handles all the application's business logic, such as managing API calls, handling authorization, and performing database operations.
+Given its centrality, this container is directly connected to all three of the others.

+For example, the container containing Redis is used for the proper functioning of request queue management.
+As mentioned earlier, the BullMQ library, which has been used with Node, is utilized for this purpose.

+The container containing the Deep Learning model, redesigned to fit the Flask framework, is used in specific instances, upon request from services defined in Node, to perform inference on videos/images.
+This container, like the one with Express, is also connected to the container containing the PostgreSQL database.
+This is used to ensure the persistence of data requested and inputted by the user.
+It is mainly used on the Express side, but it is also directly connected to Flask to allow certain service queries, which has helped make the code more streamlined and maintainable.

+### Express Container Architecture

+The Express container is based on a sort of Model-View-Controller (MVC) pattern, although in this version of the application, an actual view has not been defined.
+Essentially, it is a layered backend where, at the highest level, we have routers that route API calls to the appropriate controllers.
+However, before this operation, the calls pass through a layer of middleware customized according to the requested route.

+Once in the controller, the necessary parameters for the operation are extracted from the body of the request.
+Control is then passed to the service layer, which handles the business logic and error management.
+This layer interfaces with a lower-level layer, the DAOs (Data Access Objects), which are responsible for managing and executing the queries necessary for the services to function.
+The DAOs interact with the database using Sequelize models, which allow the implementation of the ORM (Object-Relational Mapping) pattern, thereby simplifying the verbosity of database operations.
+Once the response is obtained in the service, or potentially an error, it is passed back to the controller through a specific middleware responsible for error handling, which then returns the result of the operations to the user.

 ---